dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 - permission

 ### <span style="color:#0080ff">Analysis and Decision Making</span>
 This layer's responsability is in part associated with the collection of data for individual end-user analysis and possible decision making.

 This layer has the following modules:
 - statistics

+Even though **statistics** is implements in it's core, an engagement functionality, introducing an element of gamification to quizzes-tutor, it's ultimately a collection of data for analysis on the part of the end-user and therefore is in a separate layer, horizontal to the **Engagement** layer.
+These two layers are not allowed to use each other, since the engagement functionalities should follow the Separate Ways DDD principle, allowing them to evolve idependently (refer to **DMI3** in the [Uses View](module_view_uses.md)).

+### <span style="color:#0080ff">Engagement</span>
+This layer's responsability is associated with what we've been calling engagement functionalities, or in other words, the "activities" quizzes-tutor offers to promote the student engagement.

+This layer has the following modules:
+- tournament
+- discussion

 ### <span style="color:#0080ff">Operation</span>
-This layer's responsability is associated with the operations allowed on the resources of quizzes-tutor.
-In short, what kinds of "activities" quizzes-tutor offers.
-In particular, questions can be submitted, grouped into quizzes, answered and discussed by users.
-Tournaments may be organized by users.
+This layer's responsability is associated with the basic operations allowed on the assets of quizzes-tutor.
+In short, what kinds of "operations" quizzes-tutor offers.
+In particular, questions can be submitted, grouped into quizzes, and answered.

 This layer has the following modules:
 - answer
-- tournament
-- discussion
 - questionsubmission
 - quiz

-### <span style="color:#0080ff">Potential Resources</span>
+### <span style="color:#0080ff">Assets</span>
 This layer's responsability is associated with the resources (assets) that characterize the business model of quizzes-tutor, in particular questions and users.

 This layer has the following modules: